I Died You Know

 “You were dead for 5 hours?”
 I incredulously asked her.

-She was standing there right in front of us very much alive and well advanced in her life, her son apparently was now in his 40’s.
+She was standing there right in front of us very much alive and well advanced in her life, her son apparently was now middle aged.

-“You know what God said to me?” she asked us.
+“You know what God said to me?” she asked.

 I shook my head no.

-She is very correct, this day, today, is a day that has never happened before in the whole timespan of the planet and we have a choice as to how we will live it.
-What will we make priority?
+What a thought, this day, today, is a day that has never happened before in the whole timespan of the planet and we have a choice as to how we will live it.
+What or who will we make a priority?

 So many of the wonderful folks at the Thrift store took the time to talk to him, to help him in certain ways, I like to think he had found a “family” of sorts there and felt loved and accepted.
 I was so thankful that people took the time out of their day to share in this man’s life.
 We had no idea he was going to pass on so quickly, he was not “sick” that we knew of, what if we had pushed him aside and decided other things were more important at those times?

-Today I met another fellow who again would have been labelled “different”.
+I met another fellow who again would have been labelled “different”.
 He was the grass mower at a church.
 He told me the grass was his pride and joy, and the grass indeed was amazingly done.
 He said he mows it criss crossed each time so by the end of summer you could play a game of chess or checkers on it.
-I smiled as I looked over the lawn and saw the start of the squares.
+I smiled as I looked over the lawn and saw the lines of squares.
 He went on to tell me that he had had 3 major strokes and that had stopped his life of travelling.
-He had lived all over the world, as he listed some of the countries and there was many, and some of his favorite places, I envied him.
+He had lived all over the world, as he listed some of the countries and there was many, and then told me about some of his favorite places, I envied him.

-This man, one we would label “different” then went on to tell me that he goes to the elderly’s homes during this heat wave and he cuts their lawns for free so they won’t have to.
+This man, one we would label “different” then went on to tell me that he goes to the elderly’s homes during this hot weather and he cuts their lawns for free so they won’t have to.
 He refuses to take payment.

 I marvelled after I met him that so many people would write this man off.
 He did not fit in, he was different, but in reality he was very much like Jesus.
-He was out in the full heat of the day, 30 degrees, checking on the lawns and the people in his community.
+He was out in the full heat of the day, checking on the lawns in his community and on his neighbors well being.

-It is a new day today, a day that never was before and will not be again, how will you chose to live it?
+It is a new day, a day that never was before and will not be again, how will you chose to live it and whom will you make a priority?